 Frequently Asked Questions

-Below are some of the common questions we receive.
-Contact our support team for additional assistance.
+Below are common questions we receive.
+Contact our Sample Management & Customer Care team for additional assistance.

 What are the minimum sample requirements for testing?

-We’ve put together a document with information on the minimum sample requirements for potency and microbiological tests.
+We’ve put together a document with information on the minimum sample for potency, USP <71> Sterility, and USP <85> Bacterial Endotoxin.
 Follow the link below to access the document.

 How often should we be testing our compounded sterile preparations (CSPs)?